-Students who think that their work has been improperly evaluated or who think that they have been unfairly treated in any academic decision may use the following grievance procedures:
+Students who think their work has been improperly evaluated or who think they have been unfairly treated in any academic decision may use the following grievance procedures:

-- A student must first contact and hold a personal conference with the appropriate faculty member, administrator, or decision-making unit involved no later than twenty-one (21) calendar days after the first class day of the next semester (at the off-campus centers, twenty-one (21) days after grades are received) to see if the problem(s) can be resolved. - 2.
-If the problem cannot be resolved through action 1, and if the student wishes to proceed further, he or she must submit a written explanation of the problem to the program director, who will attempt to assist the student and the faculty member, administrator, or decision-making unit in bringing the problem to a satisfactory conclusion.
-If the program director is being named in the petition, the student shall proceed to step 3 of the process.
-This step shall be completed within fifteen (15) calendar days following the completion of step 1. - 3.
-If the problem cannot be resolved through action 2, and if the student wishes to proceed further, he or she must submit a written petition to the Provost, who will attempt to assist the student, the faculty member, administrator, or decision-making unit, and the chair of the division in bringing the problem to a satisfactory conclusion.
-This step shall be completed within fifteen (15) calendar days following completion of step 1 and/ or step 2 as appropriate. - 4.
-If the problem cannot be resolved through action 3, and if the student wishes to proceed further, he or she must submit a written petition to the Graduate Council through its chairperson, the Associate Provost.
-The student submitting the petition has a right to appear before the Committee, as does the faculty member, administrator, or decision-making unit.
+- 1. A student must first contact and hold a personal conference with the appropriate faculty member, fourteen (14) calendar days after the first class day of the semester immediately following the issuing of the grade-for the spring and summer terms, this will be the following fall term, and for the fall term this will be the following spring term-to determine if the problem can be resolved. - 2.
+If the problem cannot be resolved through Step 1, and if the student wishes to proceed, the student must submit a written explanation of the problem to the chair of the appropriate division or school, who will attempt to assist the student and the faculty member in bringing the problem to a satisfactory conclusion.
+If the chair of the division or school is being named in the petition, the student shall proceed to Step 3 of the process.

+This step shall be completed within fourteen (14) calendar days following the completion of Step 1.

+- 3. If the problem cannot be resolved through Step 2, and if the student wishes to proceed, the student must submit a written petition to the Provost, who will attempt to assist the student and the chair of the division or school in bringing the problem to a satisfactory conclusion.
+This step shall be completed within fourteen (14) calendar days following completion of Step 1 and/or Step 2 as appropriate. - 4.
+If the problem cannot be resolved through Step 3, and if the student wishes to proceed, the student must submit a written petition to the Graduate Council through its chairperson, the Associate Provost.
+The student submitting the petition has a right to appear before the committee, as does the faculty member.
 The Graduate Council will designate the time and place for the meeting.
-The student has the right of counsel at the hearing, including legal counsel, to act as an advisor, but the student must represent himself/herself.
+The student has the right of counsel at the hearing, including legal counsel, to act as an advisor, but the student must self-represent.
 (An education major appealing a matter pertaining to the teacher education program may, however, be represented by legal counsel speaking on behalf of the student.)

-This step shall be completed within thirty (30) calendar days following the completion of step 3.
+This step shall be completed as close to the completion of Step 3 as possible.
 Records of these proceedings will be recorded as provided by the provisions stipulated in the McKendree University Student Handbook, section 2.00 Records.

 A simple majority vote of the Graduate Council will constitute a decision.
 The voting will be by secret ballot.
-The Associate Provost, who serves as Chairperson of Graduate Council, director of the program, and any member of the Graduate Council who is named in the petition, shall not be entitled to vote on the matter.
+The Associate Provost, who serves as chairperson of the Graduate Council, chair of the division or school, and any member of the Graduate Council who is named in the petition, shall not be entitled to vote on the matter.
 Parties involved in the dispute may not be in attendance whenever the Graduate Council discusses and votes on the complaint.
 Within five (5) calendar days of the meeting, the parties involved in the dispute shall receive written notification of the decision of the Graduate Council.